core-wg/oscore/draft-ietf-core-object-security.md

    * If Observe is used, replace the Observe value with the 3 least significant bytes in the sequence number.

 7. The decrypted CoAP response is processed according to {{RFC7252}}

+## Nonce generation examples {#nonce-generation}

+This section illustrates the nonce generation in the different processing steps.
+Assume that:

+* Endpoint A has the following security context parameters: Sender Key=K1, Sender IV=IV1, Partial IV=PIV1 and Recipient Key=K2, Recipient IV=IV2, Partial IV=PIV2.

+* Endpoint B has the following security context parameters: Sender Key=K2, Sender IV=IV2, Partial IV=PIV2 and Recipient Key=K1, Recipient IV=IV1, Partial IV=PIV1.

+The examples below illustrate the key and nonce used with the given parameters above.

+Example 1.
+Endpoint A as client and endpoint B as server.

+* Example 1a.
+Ordinary request/response.

+    * Endpoint A sends a request, which is verified by Endpoint B: key=K1, nonce=IV1 XOR PIV1.

+    * Endpoint B sends a response, which is verified by Endpoint A: key=K2, nonce=BF(IV2) XOR PIV1, where BF(.) means that the most significant bit in the first byte is flipped.

+* Example 1b.
+Observe.

+   * Endpoint A sends a request, which is verified by Endpoint B: key=K1, nonce=IV1 XOR PIV1.

+   * Endpoint B sends a notification, which is verified by Endpoint A: key=K2, nonce=IV2 XOR PIV2.

+Example 2.
+Endpoint B as client and endpoint A as server.

+* Example 2a.
+Ordinary request/response.

+   * Endpoint B sends a request, which is verified by Endpoint A: key=K2, nonce=IV2 XOR PIV2.

+   * Endpoint A sends a response, which is verified by Endpoint B: key=K1, nonce=BF(IV1) XOR PIV2, where BF(.) means that the most significant bit in the first byte is flipped.

+* Example 2b.
+Observe.

+   * Endpoint B sends a request, which is verified by Endpoint A: key=K2, nonce=IV2 XOR PIV2.

+   * Endpoint A sends a notification, which is verified by Endpoint B: key=K1, nonce=IV1 XOR PIV1.

+Note that endpoint A always uses key K1 for encrypting and K2 for verification, and conversely for endpoint B.

 # OSCOAP Compression {#app-compression}